kianeutron/QuizzApp/README.md

 - **Score Tracking**: Real-time score updates using JavaFX property binding
 - **Results Management**: Save and view high scores for each quiz
 - **JSON-based Quiz Format**: Load quizzes from JSON files with flexible question configuration
+- **Leaderboard**: View all previous quiz results sorted by score in descending order with:
+  - Player names
+  - Score as a percentage (without decimals)
+  - Completion dates
+- **CSV Export**: Export leaderboard data to CSV format with the following structure:
+  - `quizId;quizName;playerName;totalQuestions;correctQuestions;date`
+  - Configurable export path and filename with .csv extension
+- **Practice Mode**: Alternative quiz mode where:
+  - Timer does not run (unlimited time per question)
+  - Scores are not saved to the leaderboard
+  - Perfect for learning and practice without pressure
+- **Responsive UI**: Works seamlessly on any screen size:
+  - Scrollable pages when not in fullscreen
+  - Adaptive layout for different window sizes
+  - Text wrapping for smaller displays

 ## Design Patterns Implemented